inwerk/dicewarepy/SECURITY.md

 - Any other relevant details.
 - Optionally: a proposed fix or patch.

-Do not disclose the vulnerability publicly until we have addressed it.
-We will respond within 48 hours.
+Do not disclose the vulnerability publicly until I have addressed it.
+I will respond within 48 hours.